rajdee/redux-in-russian/docs/tutorials/essentials/part-6-performance-normalization.md

 This works, but actually has a slightly surprising bit of behavior.
 Any time there are new notifications (either because we've just switched to this tab, or we've fetched some new notifications from the API), you'll actually see _two_ `"notifications/allNotificationsRead"` actions dispatched.
 Why is that?

 Let's say we have fetched some notifications while looking at the `<PostsList>`, and then click the "Notifications" tab.
-The `<NotificationsList>` component will mount, and the `useEffect` callback will run after that first render and dispatch `allNotificationsRead`.
+The `<NotificationsList>` component will mount, and the `useLayoutEffect` callback will run after that first render and dispatch `allNotificationsRead`.
 Our `notificationsSlice` will handle that by updating the notification entries in the store.
-This creates a new `state.notifications` array containing the immutably-updated entries, which forces our component to render again because it sees a new array returned from the `useSelector`, and the `useEffect` hook runs again and dispatches `allNotificationsRead` a second time.
+This creates a new `state.notifications` array containing the immutably-updated entries, which forces our component to render again because it sees a new array returned from the `useSelector`, and the `useLayoutEffect` hook runs again and dispatches `allNotificationsRead` a second time.
 The reducer runs again, but this time no data changes, so the component doesn't re-render.

 There's a couple ways we could potentially avoid that second dispatch, like splitting the logic to dispatch once when the component mounts, and only dispatch again if the size of the notifications array changes.
 But, this isn't actually hurting anything, so we can leave it alone.